Tyler3215/Data-To-Image/README.md

    - `Image-to-Text Decoding:` Retrieves text data from encoded images.
    - `Decoding to File:` Writes decoded text data to a new text file.
 ## Usage:
-- You can simply use a dedicated menu.
+- You can simply use a dedicated menu `menu.py`.
-- You can call the methods yourself.
+- You can call the methods yourself `main.py`.
 The script provides two classes:
    - `Encoder:` Handles the encoding of text data into images.
 Methods:
      - `EncodeFile:` Encodes text from a file.
      - `EncodeString:` Encodes a provided string.